Hey, just at a poll in Israel, 9 out of 10, Israelis backed the campaign in southern Lebanon.

 We don't know what's causing it.

-When I first hear I suspect phone taps.
+When I first hear, I suspect phone taps.

-Uh uh it's just me, but why would somebody tap a phone you can hear on the radio?
+But why would somebody tap a phone you can hear on the radio?

 So it's probably not that.

-And we are uh excellence in broad.
+And we are excellence in broad.

-Well, I know it's not our taps on the callers, we're not using that kind of don't see you made me give it away by commenting on it.
+See, you made me give it away by commenting on it.

-W It's not our taps, as I was thinking of somebody else's taps.
+I was thinking of somebody else's taps.

-So a little inside baseball.
+That little inside baseball.

-Uh with all this that's going on, you just you just know that if you scour the American drive-by media, you'll find the political angle to it, and it didn't take us long.
+With all this that's going on, you just know that if you scour the American drive-by media, you'll find the political angle to it.

 A columnist in the Boston Globe, Peter Canellos, Bush fights new crises.